Paroxysmisch/genome-assembly/dissertation/main.typ

 == Key contributions
 The key contributions of this project are as follows:

 + Extension of the @gat architecture, called GAT+Edge, supporting updating of edge features, and their incorporation into message passing.
-The symmetry feature of @symgatedgcn introduced in prior work @lovro is then combined with GAT+Edge, to form a new architecture called SymGAT.
+The symmetry mechanism of @symgatedgcn introduced in prior work @lovro is then combined with GAT+Edge, to form a new architecture called SymGAT.

 + Incorporating much richer features by utilizing the raw nucleotide read data directly, resulting in the SymGatedGCN+Mamba and SymGatedGCN+MambaEdge models.